 → Hubgrade, control centres enable Veolia teams to remotely and continuously manage water, energy and waste facilities,

-→ The SURface Flood Forecast tool (SURFF), developed by Veolia subsidiary Krüger in Copenhagen monitors the wastewater network and treatment plants in real time on the basis of weather conditions,
+→ The SURface Flood Forecast tool (SURFF), developed by Veolia subsidiary Krüger in Denmark monitors wastewater networks and treatment plants in real time on the basis of weather conditions.

 → In real time the Kapta™3000 probes monitor the quality of the water passing through the networks and alert operators if there is a malfunction,